IntergatedCircuits/USBDevice/README.md

 The project consists of the followings:
 * The USB 2.0 device framework is located in the **Device** folder.
 * Common USB classes are implemented as part of the project, under the **Class** folder.
-* HID report descriptor headers and usage table definitions are available under the **Include/HID** folder.
 * The *Templates* folder contains `usbd_config.h` configuration file and various example files.
 * The *Doc* folder contains a prepared *doxyfile* for Doxygen documentation generation.